slalom-consulting-ltd/terraform-guidelines/README.md

 [Beyond-Compare](https://www.scootersoftware.com/) or equivalent

 A preference, for a comparison tool.
+This one is cross platform compatible.

 The Cli